pjakiela/ECON523/exercises/E3-DD1.md

 putexcel B2="OLS", hcenter bold border(bottom)
 export excel results using E3-DD-regs.xlsx, cell(B3) sheet("Sheet1", modify)
 ```
-Edit the code so that you end up with a nicely formatted regression table in excel, complete with variable labels, borders, etc. You will have the option to upload this table to gradescope in place of the table from Question 7.
+Extend the code so that you end up with a nicely formatted regression table containing the results of both regressions, complete with variable labels, borders, etc. You can also use a similar approach to export your results to latex, if you prefer.

 ### Question 8